spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/custom-link.md

 6. If you want Local UI to host static web pages that you want your users to be able to access from the sidebar, create another folder for your website under the **local-ui** folder and put all assets for your web pages in that folder.

    Choose a name that describes the web pages.
-For example, if your website has content related to human resources, you can name the folder **hr** and create the folder at **local-ui/hr**.
+For example, if your website has content related to an application, you can name the folder **app** and create the folder at **local-ui/app**.

    The HTML files may link to JavaScript and CSS files.
 Ensure that your HTML file can reference its assets.
 The hosted static sites are exposed through HTTPS with a self-signed certificate.